Intuitive SEO Copywriting

 The Meta Description

 The meta description is the descriptive text that follows the title in search results.
 The meta description also does not appear on the page.
-The meta description does not affect search rankings, but when you include your focus keyword phrase in the meta description it will appear bolded in search results when people search for that particular keyword phrase, therefore making your search result stand out more.
+The meta description does not affect search rankings, but it does affect click-through rate (The better the copy, the more clicks you will get).

-If you do not include a meta title and meta description, Google will do its best to create them for you based on the content of your page.
+(If you do not include a meta title and meta description, Google will do its best to create them for you based on the content of your page.
+This is not always a good thing.)

 Ask your users to do something and you will increase your click-through-rate.